Driver of jack-knifed tractor-trailer on I-65 had medical emergency, dies at hospital

 Nashville Fire tells News 2 that the truck did not experience any type of fuel or hazardous material leak.

-TDOT estimates that the scene will not be clear until at least midnight Monday morning.
-At this time, traffic southbound on I-65 is moving slowly and is down to only one lane.
+TDOT estimated that the scene would not be clear until at least midnight Monday morning.
+The scene has since cleared, however.

 This is a developing story.
 Stay with News 2 and WKRN.com for updates.